 "Kellie Carter Jackson reveals that revolutionary violence was a valuable weapon in the abolitionist arsenal, especially among African Americans.
 Black abolitionists, this book documents eloquently, were waging a war against slavery long before the booming of guns during the Civil War."—Manisha Sinha, author of The Slave's Cause: A History of Abolition

 In Force and Freedom, Kellie Carter Jackson provides the first historical analysis exclusively focused on the tactical use of violence among antebellum black activists.
 Through rousing public speeches, the bourgeoning black press, and the formation of militia groups, black abolitionist leaders mobilized their communities, compelled national action, and drew international attention.
 Drawing on the precedent and pathos of the American and Haitian Revolutions, African American abolitionists used violence as a political language and a means of provoking social change.
 Through tactical violence, argues Carter Jackson, black abolitionist leaders accomplished what white nonviolent abolitionists could not: creating the conditions that necessitated the Civil War.
 Force and Freedom takes readers beyond the honorable politics of moral suasion and the romanticism of the Underground Railroad and into an exploration of the agonizing decisions, strategies, and actions of the black abolitionists who, though lacking an official political voice, were nevertheless responsible for instigating monumental social and political change.

-Kellie Carter Jackson teaches in the Africana Studies Department at Wellesley College.
+Kellie Carter Jackson is the Knafel Assistant Professor of the Humanities at Wellesley College.
 She is coeditor of Reconsidering Roots: Race, Politics, and Memory.